planet-community/planet-devices-wiki-prs/wiki/Virtualisation-and-Containerisation.md

 * [Termux on Google play](https://play.google.com/store/apps/details?id=com.termux&hl=en&gl=US).
 * Needs root: No?

-TODO Write about better ways to install it.

 ### PRoot

 There are various apps that do this for you.
 The advantage of PRoot, compared to chroot, is that it doesn't require root.
 The disadvantage is performance.
 Last time I checked, this has improved significantly since I last tried it seriously.

 * Needs root: No.

-TODO Write this.

 ### Chroot

 * Needs root: Yes.
 * Command line: Yes.
-* Instructions for doing it.
-    * TODO Link to various instructions for doing it.
 * Blog posts that may be helpful
     * [Making a chroot practical](http://www.funnyhacks.com/chroot/).